biancso/Mevius-IO/README.md

    MeviusCipher cipher = new MeviusCipher(key, MeviusCipherAction.ENCRYPT, "TEST");
    cipher.toString(); // cipher.toByte() also works for byte[]
    ```
+ >> You can also store your RSAKeyPair with my Configuration or StringKeyPair
 # Donation

 My bitcoin addr : 1NDGV92UPmgH9wK6b9aHdz6BJPPJsmp6x5